akikuno/DAJIN2/README.md

 ### Using BED Files for Genomic Coordinates

 > [!NOTE]
-> BED file is an optional.
+> BED file is optional.

 If the reference genome is not from UCSC, or if the external servers that DAJIN2 depends on (UCSC Genome Browser and GGGenome) are unavailable, you can specify a BED file using the `-b/--bed` option to run offline.

 > [!TIP]
 > Access to the UCSC Genome Browser or GGGenome servers may occasionally be unavailable.
 Therefore, we generally recommend using `-b/--bed` instead of `--genome`.

-When using the `-b/--bed` option with a BED file, please ensure:
+When using the `-b/--bed` option with a BED file, please ensure the following:

 **Use BED6 format** (6 columns required):